-- The consolidated financial statements of the company for the year ended March 31, 2020 were audited by predecessor auditor who expressed an unmodified audit opinion on those consolidated financial statements vide their report dated 3rd July, 2020.
-The comparative financial information of the company for the year ended March 31, 2020 is based on those consolidated financial statements audited by the predecessor auditor. - 2.
-We did not audit the financial statement/financial information of nine subsidiaries, whose financial information reflect total assets of Rs 12,93,587.32 lakhs (before consolidation adjustments) as at 31 March 2021, total revenue of Rs 8,48,567.13 Lakhs (before consolidation adjustments) and total net profit after tax (including Other Comprehensive Income) of Rs 1,32,517.89 Lakhs (before consolidation adjustments) and net cash inflows of Rs 2,277.71 Lakhs (before consolidation adjustments) for the year ended on that date, as considered in the consolidated financial statements.
+We did not audit the financial statement/financial information of nine subsidiaries, whose financial information reflect Group's share of total assets of Rs.
+15,78,006.15 lakhs (before consolidation adjustments) as at 31st March, 2022.
+Group's share of total revenue of Rs.
+12,49,774.64 lakhs (before consolidation adjustments) and Group's share of Total Comprehensive Income of Rs.
+1,91,203.23 lakhs (before consolidation adjustments) and Group's share of net cash inflows of Rs 31,052.29 lakhs (before consolidation adjustments) for the year ended on that date, as considered in the consolidated annual financial statements.
 The independent auditors' reports on the financial statements of these subsidiaries have been furnished to us by the management and our opinion on the consolidated financial statements, in so far as it relates to the amounts and disclosures included in respect of these subsidiaries and our report in terms of sub section (3) of section 143 of the Act, in so far as it relates to the aforesaid subsidiaries is based solely on the audit reports of the other auditors.

-Certain of these subsidiaries are located outside India whose financial information have been prepared in accordance with accounting principles generally accepted in their respective countries and which have been audited by other auditors under generally accepted auditing standards applicable in their respective countries.
+Certain of these subsidiaries are located outside India whose financial statements/information have been prepared in accordance with accounting principles generally accepted in their respective countries and which have been audited by other auditors under generally accepted auditing standards applicable in their respective countries.
 The Immediate Holding Company's management has converted the financial statements of such subsidiaries located outside India from accounting principles generally accepted in their respective countries to accounting principles generally accepted in India.
 Immediate Holding Company's Auditor has audited those conversion adjustments made by such Company's management.
 Our opinion in so far as it relates to the balances and affairs of such subsidiaries located outside India is based on the report of Immediate Holding Company's Auditor.

-Our opinion on the consolidated financial

-statements, and our report on Other Legal and Regulatory Requirements below, is not modified in respect of the above matters with respect to our reliance on the work done and the reports of the other auditors.
+Our opinion on the consolidated financial statements, and our report on Other Legal and Regulatory Requirements below, is not modified in respect of the above matters with respect to our reliance on the work done and the reports of the other auditors.